-7.1.
+- 7.1.
 The Trust will ensure that its Compensation Policy is accessible to its diverse customers and will take into account the different needs of people wishing to make a claim for compensation.
-We will offer practical support and assistance for customers who may otherwise find it difficult to make a claim.
+We will offer practical support and assistance for customers who may otherwise find it difficult to make a claim. - 7.2.
+This policy is supported by an Equality Impact Assessment.
+We will monitor the payment of compensation to understand the distribution of payments to customers from groups with protected characteristics.

-8. RESPONSIBILITY
+8. RESPONSIBILITIES

 - 8.1.
-The Director of Operations is responsible for the effective implementation of this policy, and at least annually reporting Compensation payments to the Trust's Board or Audit Committee. - 8.2.
-The Head of Customer Experience is responsible for ensuring that all staff involved in the implementation of this policy are aware of and trained appropriately.

-- 8.3.
-All Managers throughout the Trust will have a responsibility to understand and be able to make Compensation payments under the guidance of this policy. - 8.4.
-The Customer Voice Manager will be responsible for the completion of regular performance updates and data relating to Compensation payments.
+The Executive Management Team are responsible for approving the Compensation Policy - 8.2.
+The Executive Director of Operations is responsible for the effective implementation of this policy and will report compensation payments to the Trust's Board or Audit Committee annually. - 8.3.
+The Head of Customer Improvement & Experience is responsible for ensuring that all staff involved in the implementation of this policy are aware of and trained appropriately. - 8.4.
+All Managers throughout the Trust will have a responsibility to understand and be able to make compensation payments under the guidance of this policy. - 8.5.
+The Customer Services Manager will be responsible for the completion of regular performance updates and data relating to compensation payments.

-9. REPORTING AND REVIEW
+9. MONITORING & REPORTING